 For two reasons:

-First, because we practice in five states, (California, Illinois, New Jersey, New York, and Pennsylvania, we know how much the issues and the way they're approached vary from state-to-state.
+First, because we practice in a few different states, (California, Illinois, New Jersey, New York, Pennsylvania, and Washington), we know how much the issues and the way they're approached vary from state-to-state.

 It's a BIG mistake to go online, find a guideline, and try and apply it to your case, especially if you don't live in that state.

 I can't tell you how many clients we get coming into our office with a paper in their hand saying, "But I like the California Child Support Guideline, can't we use it?" even though they live in Pennsylvania.